Random quotients of mapping class groups are quasi-isometrically rigid: Combinatorial rigidity

-\begin{proof}[Proof of Theorem \ref{thm:ivanov_S5}] Notice first that pentagons in $\CSN$ can be lifted and pentagons in $\CS$ can be projected isometrically, as a consequence of Lemma \ref{lem:lift}.
-Thus we can consider the quotient $\CS_P/N$, which is again a polygonal complex.
-Moreover, any automorphism $\ov\phi:\,\CSN\to \CSN$ maps pentagons to pentagons, and therefore extends to an automorphism of $\CS_P/N$.
-Now we can argue as in Theorem \ref{thm:ivanov}, this time using the covering $\CS_P\to \CS_P/N$, to show that the map $\MCG/N\to \text{Aut}(\CSN)$ is an isomorphism (again, injectivity follows from \cite[Section 3.4]{FarbMargalit}). \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:ivanov_S5}] Notice first that, as a consequence of Lemma \ref{lem:lift}, pentagons in $\CSN$ can be lifted, and pentagons in $\CS$ can be projected isometrically.
+Thus the quotient $\CS_P/N$ is again a polygonal complex.
+Moreover, any automorphism $\ov\phi\colon \CSN\to \CSN$ maps pentagons to pentagons, and therefore extends to an automorphism of $\CS_P/N$.
+We can now run the proof of Theorem \ref{thm:ivanov}, this time using the covering $\CS_P\to \CS_P/N$, to show that the map $\MCG/N\to \Aut(\CSN)$ is an isomorphism (again, injectivity follows from \cite[Section 3.4]{FarbMargalit}). \end{proof}